dxing97/libdiscord/doc/BUILDING.md

 ```

 ## Testing history
+* Tested to NOT work with libwebsockets v4.x.x, use v3.x.x
+* Tested to work with Ubuntu 19.10, LWS v3.2.2
-Tested to build and work on Raspberry Pi 3 and Raspberry Pi W running Raspbian (stretch),
+* Tested to build and work on Raspberry Pi 3 and Raspberry Pi W running Raspbian (stretch),
 but note that if you want to install libwebsockets with checkinstall on Raspbian,
-then you will have to compile and install ``checkinstall`` from source yourself.
+then you will have to compile and install ``checkinstall`` from source yourself (or until the checkinstall package is updated).
 Otherwise, install with ``sudo make install``

-Tested to work on Ubuntu 18.04.2 LTS
+* Tested to work on Ubuntu 18.04.4 LTS

-Works on sparc64 Debian 4.13.4-1 with no issues.
+* Works on sparc64 Debian 4.13.4-1 with no issues.

-Works on macOS 10.14 "Mojave" after dependencies are properly installed using Homebrew.
+* Works on macOS 10.14 "Mojave" after dependencies are properly installed using Homebrew.